therealtimex/aci/README.md

 :wrench:  Works with any LLM, framework, or workflow engine.

-ACI.dev connects your AI agents to 600+ tool integrations with multi-tenant authentication, granular permissions, and dynamic tool discovery, accessible through either direct tool/function-calling or a unified MCP server.
+ACI.dev connects your AI agents to 600+ tool integrations with multi-tenant authentication, granular permissions, and dynamic tool discovery, accessible through either direct tool/function-calling or a **Unified MCP server**.

 **Example:** Instead of writing separate OAuth flows and API clients for Google Calendar, Slack, and more, use ACI.dev to manage authentication and provide your AI agents with unified, secure function calls.
-Access these capabilities through our lightweight [Python SDK](https://github.com/aipotheosis-labs/aci-python-sdk) or via our unified [MCP server](https://github.com/aipotheosis-labs/aci-mcp), compatible with any LLM framework.
+Access these capabilities through our lightweight [Python SDK](https://github.com/aipotheosis-labs/aci-python-sdk) or via our **Unified** [MCP server](https://github.com/aipotheosis-labs/aci-mcp), compatible with any LLM framework.

 Build production-ready AI agents without the infrastructure headaches.